irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 # Rationale

 The IRTF is not the IETF.
-While the two organisations work closely together, and often co-locate meeting and other activities, they have different goals and work in different ways.
+While the two organisations work closely together, and often co-locate meetings and other activities, they have different goals and work in different ways.

 The IETF is a consensus-driven standards developing organisation, where